ChainSafe/lodestar/docs/pages/run/logging-and-metrics/prometheus-grafana.md

 ## Localized Docker Metrics Script

 The Lodestar team has setup a script which will copy the latest dashboards compiled by our team for development purposes.
-By utilizing the script localed in `/docker/docker-compose.local_dev.sh`, you can instantly setup the latest dockerized metrics alongside your local beacon node.
+By utilizing the script located in `/docker/docker-compose.local_dev.sh`, you can instantly setup the latest dockerized metrics alongside your local beacon node.

 ## Prometheus Setup